'I'm lost, I don't know where I am': Jayme Closs approached strangers after her escape

 It was Jayme Closs, the 13-year-old girl who had been the subject of an intense search since her parents were found fatally shot in their home on Oct.
 15 in Barron, around 60 miles to the south of the town of Gordon where she approached Nutter on Thursday.

-Nutter said she had just finished her regular walk with her dog when Jayme approached her.
+Nutter said she had just finished her regular walk with her dog when Jayme came up to her.

 "She said, 'I don't know where I am' a couple of times," said Nutter, who said she worked as a social worker in child protection for about 30 years.